stiltskincode/svc-movie/README.md

 Service should run on port 3000.

-YOu can check if servise works by executing command
+Check if service works by executing command

 ```
 curl 127.0.0.1:3000